chriscardillo/trying-out-web-api-backends/README.md

 You'll see the `postgres` and `app` containers start up.

-Currently, you should be able to access the endpoint `dtc` at `http://localhost:5000/api/dtc`, which the ability to access individual records by id, e.g. `http://localhost:5000/api/dtc/1520`.
+Currently, you should be able to access the endpoint `dtc` at `http://localhost:5000/api/dtc`, with the ability to access individual records by id, e.g. `http://localhost:5000/api/dtc/1520`.

 Pagination is also available, with something like `http://localhost:5000/api/dtc?page=121`.